Skip to main content

 The most common fields for each supported analytics event type are included in this view.

 On the private cloud service plans you can directly access this materialized view in your BigQuery project.
-The table schema is as follows:
+The schema is as follows:

 Field NameTypeDescription